-The Council recognizes the historic and current institutional and structural racism in Washington and in our country.
-The Council also acknowledges our complicity in maintaining this reality by upholding policies, processes, and practices that have created barriers for students of color, regardless of
+The Council recognizes the historic and current institutional and structural racism in Washington State and in our country and acknowledges our complicity in maintaining this reality by upholding policies, processes, and practices that have created barriers on the path to this goal for Black students, Indigenous students, Latino students, Native Hawaiian and Pacific Islander students, regardless of immigration status, and their families and communities.
+We hold ourselves accountable as Council members and as individual leaders to eliminate these barriers by:

-- " Building authentic, long-term relationships with students and communities who have been historically excluded from higher education.
-This includes all racial and ethnic groups, regardless of immigration status.
-These relationships are in service of co-creating new and equitable policies, practices, and processes informed by those who have been most impacted. - " Strongly advocating for funding and clearly prioritizing resources for systems change in support of students of color. - " Collecting and sharing racially disaggregated data.
-Spotlighting opportunity gaps and progress made with organizational partners to inspire advocacy and action. - " Ensuring the Council and WSAC executive leadership reflect the racial diversity of the students and communities they serve. - " Engaging in continuous and long-term assessment of targeted intervention programs and the Council's progress against its attainment goal and the associated Strategic Action Plans.
+- " Building authentic, long-term relationships with Black students, Indigenous students, Latino students, Native Hawaiian and Pacific Islander students, regardless of immigration status, in service of co-creating new and equitable policies, practices, and processes informed by those who have been most impacted. - " Strongly advocating for funding and clearly prioritizing resources for systems change in support of Black students, Indigenous students, Latino students, and Native Hawaiian and Pacific Islander students. - " Collecting and sharing racially disaggregated data and bringing awareness of the opportunity gaps and progress made with organizational partners to invoke advocacy and action. - " Ensuring the Council and WSAC executive leadership reflect the racial diversity of the students and communities they serve. - " Engaging in continuous and long-term assessment of target intervention programs and the Council's progress against its postsecondary attainment goal and the associated Strategic Action Plans.

 Centering equity calls the Council to consider and seek to understand the critical resources needed to reach and support all students.
-This process is guided through the lens of race and ethnicity.
-The Council seeks to understand students' intersectional and layered identities, such as age and gender.
-The Council also assesses their experiences as adult learners, English language learners, their geographic proximity to institutions, and their immigration journeys.
-This effort is to ensure that learners in Washington can access, pursue, and complete credentials.
+While guided through the lens of race, understanding students' intersectional and layered identities (e.g., age, gender) and assessing their experiences (e.g., adult learners, geographic proximity to institutions, English language learners, immigration) ensures that learners in Washington can access, pursue, and complete credentials.